 A bike accident, in 2001, led to my first traumatic brain injury.
+Fortunately, it did not end up in wrongful death cases.
 Then, in April 2015, a driver made an illegal turn in front of my car and I ran into her side.
 I may have briefly lost consciousness, just a few seconds, but it was enough to re-ignite all the previous brain injury symptoms, setting me way back in my recovery.
 Since then, in some ways, I’ve had to start over.
 It’s not as bad, but it’s been really hard and scary.
 I often feel like I’m losing my mind.

 TBI vs. concussion